quentin-euler/CSFI/README.md

 # Custom Street Flood Index (CSFI)

 The Custom Street Flood Index model is a new architecture designed to detect flooded streets.
-It takes optical remote sensing images as an input and outputs predictions for each streets.
+It takes optical remote sensing images as an input and outputs predictions for each street.
 The repository aims at making this new tool fully acccessible to everybody.

 <p align="center">
   <img src="figure.png" alt="Image A"/>